author image

 Step 1: Define Your AI Adoption Goals

 Before selecting KPIs, answer: What is AI adoption supposed to achieve for your organization?
 Productivity?
 Cost reduction?
 Customer experience?
 Your goals determine which KPIs are primary.
+Align your goals with your current stage in the AI adoption maturity model whether you're in early experimentation, scaling, or optimization.

 Step 2: Establish Pre-Rollout Baselines